dnanexus/dxCompiler/doc/ExpertOptions.md

 In addition to using `--reorg` flag to add the reorg stage, you may also add a custom reorganization applet that takes an optional input by declaring a "customReorgAttributes" object in the JSON file used as parameter with `-extras`

-The  "customReorgAttributes" object has two properties in extra.json:
+The `customReorgAttributes` object has two properties in extra.json:
-    # appUri: reorg applet URI - either an app ID (e.g. "app-bwa_mem") or a URI of a platform file (e.g. "dx://file-xxx")
+* `appUri`: reorg app or applet URI - either an ID (e.g. "app-bwa_mem" or "app-xxx" or "applet-yyy") or a URI of a platform file (e.g. "dx://file-xxx").
-    # configFile: auxiliary configuration file
+* `configFile`: auxiliary configuration file.

 The optional input file can be used as a configuration file for the reorganization process.

 For example:

 ```
 {
   "customReorgAttributes" : {
     "appUri" : "applet-12345678910",